-High Street clothes are made as quickly as possible, with every corner cut, profit is the driving force behind every stitch.
-Marketed to be quickly used and disposed of, these throw away clothes give ever-higher profits to the big fashion chains who feed on this wasteful and cyclical and cynical consumption pattern.
-We are all positively encouraged to buy cheap one off pieces, weekly or daily, and then purge our wardrobes every season, it's International Fashion Bulimia by any other name.
+And it's so easy to forget that most big brand clothes are made as quickly as possible, with every corner cut, profit being the driving force behind every stitch.
+Marketed to be quickly used and disposed of, these throw away clothes give sky-high profits to the owners of the big fashion chains who feed on this cyclical and cynical consumption pattern.
+Phillip Green, we're looking at you.
+(See this article from the Guardian 'Should you stop buying clothes at Top Shop?')

-But, let's be very clear about this, fast fashion isn’t really about speed, but greed: selling more, making more money, with time, labour, and natural resources are neglected in the pursuit of maximum profits.
+We call it fast fashion but it isn’t really about speed, it's all about greed: selling more, making more money, pile it high, sell it cheap, grab yourself a bargain, morals and ethics cast aside to feed off the cheapest labour, or natural resources in the pursuit of maximum profits.

-Yet the satin or leather in super-cheap, ‘value’ or fast fashion corsets is no quicker to make or use than any of my corsets, and it takes just as long to sew, and cut.
-So how do they get such low prices?
+Yet the fabric or leather in those super-cheap, ‘value’ or fast fashion clothes is no quicker to make or use than any artisan clothes, it takes just as long to sew, and cut.
+So how do the big chains get such low prices?

 Yet it doesn’t have to be this way.

 We can design a different system for ourselves that makes money while respecting the rights of workers and the environment, and produces beautiful and conscientious garments.

 Smart fashion is about designing, producing, consuming and living better.

 Smart fashion is not time-based but quality-based.
 (There's a bit more about this on our waiting-list page.
 Afterall, it's why we have a waiting list)

 Smart or slow fashion is not the opposite of fast – it's simply a different approach in which designers, buyers, retailers and consumers become more aware of the impacts of products on workers, communities and ecosystems.

 Remember the Three point Smart Fashion checklist: